 If you answered NO to #1 and Yes to #2-4, then reaching out to a mental health professional could help you cope with your experiences.
 Many mental health professionals and spiritual counselors are beginning to honor and acknowledge the nuances of channeling experiences.

 Otherwise, you can be assured that your channeling experiences are likely not related to a mental illness.
-My upcoming book provides much more detail about these issues, which I hope will support people in feeling more confident in emerging from the channeling closet.
+My new book provides much more detail about these issues, which I hope will support people in feeling more confident in emerging from the channeling closet.

-In the meantime, you can explore some of the scientific papers we’ve published on this topic:
+And, you can explore some of the scientific papers we’ve published on this topic:

 Wahbeh, H., McDermott, K., & Sagher, A. (2018).
 Dissociative symptoms and anomalous information reception.
 Activitas Nervosa Superior, 1–11. https://doi.org/10.1007/s41470-018-0023-6